victorpohren/Paraview-to-POVRay-Water-Render/README.md

 The software will ask you to input a few start parameters:

-1 - Input the path to the XDMF file in your simulation database 2 - Input a name to create a new directory whe your visualization files will be saved 3 - Input the total frames number of your simulation (paraview)
+1 - Input the path to the XDMF file in your simulation database \n 2 - Input a name to create a new directory whe your visualization files will be saved 3 - Input the total frames number of your simulation (paraview)